ethstorage/beacon-api-wrapper/README.md

 # beacon-api-wrapper
-A beacon API wrapper for archiver tests
+A Beacon API wrapper for archiver tests that mocks a short blob retention window.

 # Start
 ```